Quick Start¶

 D -.-> G[5-results/]

-All paths are relative to your data directory (default: data/retrocast/).
+All paths are relative to your data directory.

 Step A: Place Raw Data¶

-Put your model's raw output file in the 2-raw/ directory (within your data directory) following this structure:
+Put your model's raw output file in 2-raw/:

 Example: